PyaeSoneAungRgn/dota2-live-noti/README.md

 # Dota2 Live Noti

-Seamless Access to Upcoming Dota 2 Fixtures, Right from Your Desktop Menubar!
+Seamless Access to Upcoming Dota2 Fixtures, Right from Your Desktop Menubar!

 ## Installation